-The URI Department of Art and Art History art studio program includes courses in drawing, painting, sculpture, printmaking, video and multimedia, digital art and design, and photography.
+The University of Rhode Island’s art studio program includes courses in drawing, painting, sculpture, printmaking, photography, video and multimedia, digital art and design, and graphic design.
 Students in this program work in various media giving them vast opportunities to express their creativity and to develop technical skills.
 The program also offers hands-on, practical experience where students work closely with artists and instructors in classroom settings and one-to-one exchanges.

 Art History Program